 We want to make sure you get help as quickly as possible.
 Please first check our FAQ down below for fast answers to common concerns you may have over your RacerMate® product.
-If you have general comments or are checking on a previous technical communication with us, please do not open a new help form with us, and instead send a message from the General Inquiries And Sales Contact Page.

 In addition to the FAQ's listed here and the forum, Jeff's troubleshooting document, is a great resource to reference further for additional common questions and issues.
 After checking here, if you haven't found an answer to your question, you can email [email protected] and if possible, he will try to respond to your inquiry.

 On the race staging screen (where you select the course you want to ride), there is a Rider Setup in the top left of the screen.
 You do not have your rider on the same line as the location of your trainer.
 Press Setup next to Rider and select (presumably) Position 1 to set your rider profile to that spot.
 More on this can be found on our forum here.

 RacerMate One does not yet contain the registration tool to register these courses.
 You must install and launch the RCV app found on the disc supplied with the course.
 In essence, this legacy application of Real Course Video is being used as a registration application.
 It must be used on a one-time-per-course basis to register the course, and once registered, you can use RacerMate One to ride the course.